-Indira Lopez-Bassols - BA (Hons), MPA and IBCLC
+Indira Lopez-Bassols - BA (Hons), MPA, IBCLC and LLL leader

 I have been involved in breastfeeding support for more than one decade.
-I became an accredited Breastfeeding Counsellor for La Leche League GB, a voluntary organization, because, over the years, too many women had shared with me how they regretted not being able to breastfeed at all or as long as they had wished due to a lack of support.
+I became an accredited Breastfeeding Counsellor for La Leche League GB, because, over the years, too many women had shared with me how they regretted not being able to breastfeed at all or as long as they had wished due to a lack of support.
 Since then, I have co-led the South West London, West London and the Clapham groups.
-I am currently in charge of my local breastfeeding Café in Merton, offering weekly support.
+I currently co-lead once a month Café La Leche in Merton.

 In addition, I worked at Kings College Hospital 's Tongue Tie Clinic.
 There, I gained competence in all aspects related to anterior and posterior tongue ties and their impact on breastfeeding.

-- the 2018 European Lactation Consultants Conference in Holland, poster: The alchemy of connection: supporting breastfeeding dyads;
+- the 2018 European Lactation Consultants Conference in Holland, poster presenter: The alchemy of connection: supporting breastfeeding dyads.

-- the ILactation Conference 2017: Breastfeeding in a changing world; a webinar on supporting non-latching babies;
+- the ILactation Conference 2017: Breastfeeding in a changing world; speaker on Supporting non-latching babies.

-- the UNICEF 2016 Annual update for Staffordshire & Stoke-on-Trent Partnership NHS Trust; presentation on Colic and reflux in the breastfed baby
+- the UNICEF 2016 Annual update for Staffordshire & Stoke-on-Trent Partnership NHS Trust; Presenter on the "4 colics" (colic, reflux, intolerances/allergies and oversupply in the breastfed baby).

-- How We Birth 2016 Seminar in Germany; presentation on breastfeeding basics and Tongue ties.
+- How We Birth 2016 Seminar in Germany; Presenter on Breastfeeding basics and Tongue ties.

 Visit my own website: Indirayoga: birthing+breastfeeding+yoga